mhwlng/dashboard-elite/README.md

 Button sounds can be found in the Sounds directory.

-All the button svg images can be found in the wwwroot\img\buttons directory.
+All the button SVG images can be found in the wwwroot\img\buttons directory.

-The button captions are inside the svg files.
+The button captions are inside the .svg files.

 Animated SVG files are possible.